postgrespro/shardman/readme.md

 it instantiates all needed service files, starts `shardman-bowl` daemons and executes `shardman-ladle`, creating cluster and adding `nodes` to it.

+`shardman-ladle` accepts config file specifying cluster configuration. `init.yml` creates it from template `shmnspec.json.j2` where defaults are listed. pgParameters specified in config file are imposed over default ones to provide suitable basic values.

+As a result, after running 'init.yml' multiple Postgers instances (managed by Stolon keepers, ports start from `KeepersInitialPort`) and multiple Stolon proxies (if UseProxy is true, ports start from `ProxiesInitialPort`) will run on each node.
+To get Postgresql connstring containing all entrypoints you can use `shardmanctl getconnstr`.
+Only `postgres` database can be used currently.

-Simple `bowl.yml` can be used for bowl daemons management, e.g. to stop
+Simple `bowl.yml` can be used for common daemons management, e.g. to stop
 everything:
 ```
 ansible-playbook -i inventory_manual/ bowl.yml -e "state=stopped"